alvinjamur/stan-workshop/readme.md

 * `r_basics.R` - useful for getting the fundamentals down in R so that you can start running Bayesian inference in Stan.
 * `stan_tutorial.R` - code to import data, run the Stan files, and extract information from the fitted model.

-NOTE: all files will be uploaded by Thursday (02.10.16) evening.

 ## Eight Schools Example